Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Experiments

 We first compare \fastes and \globes, our sequential \esmc and \gesmc solutions, with existing implementations from NetworKit \cite{DBLP:journals/netsci/StaudtSM16} and Gengraph \cite{DBLP:journals/compnet/VigerL16}.
 Our solutions run 15-50 times faster than NetworKit and 5-10 times faster than Gengraph.
 We also observe that \globes is faster than \fastes on large graphs, where shuffling is more efficient than sampling the edges, whereas \fastes runs faster on small graphs.
 In conclusion, our sequential implementations provide a meaningful baseline to measure further speed-ups.

 Next, we report the runtimes of the parallel algorithms.
 For $\nproc=32$ PUs, all parallel implementations run much faster than the sequential implementations.
 On the largest graph, only the parallel implementations were able to perform $20$ supersteps before the timeout.
 Here, \trueparglobes is up to $12$ times faster than \globes.
-On all graphs, \trueparglobes only shows a slowdown of at most $2$ compared to \pares.
+On all graphs, \trueparglobes only shows a slowdown of at most $2$ compared to the baseline algorithm \pares.
+In this context, it is important to recall that \pares is not an exact parallelization since it ignores dependencies between edge switches.

 In \cref{fig:real-world_scatter}, we evaluate \fastes, \globes and \trueparglobes on all graphs from \textsc{NetRep} with at least $m = 10^4$ edges.
 For each graph, we run \fastes and \globes on one PU and \trueparglobes on $\nproc=32$ PUs and report the absolute runtimes and the speed-up of \trueparglobes over \globes.
 On all graphs with $m > 10^5$, the parallel algorithm is faster than the sequential algorithms and the observed speed-up increases with the size of the graph.